Update cookies preferences

 • Education: the HTA has relationships with builder & designer associations and educates them on what you do, when to bring you to their projects, and how to hire the best integrators.

-• Education: the HTA created the 'Project Technology Assessment' intake form that is shared with builder and designer associations, designed to get integrators hired early in their process (HTA dealers get a custom version of the form).
+• Education: the HTA created the 'Project Technology Assessment' form that is shared with builder and designer associations, designed to get integrators hired early in their process (HTA dealers get a custom version of the form).
+This HTA-branded form is now on the NAHB's website as a resource for custom builders.

-• Community & Growth: attend exclusive HTA members-only sales, strategy, and growth webinars.
-See the 2024 slate of HTA webinars here
+• Education, Community & Growth: attend exclusive HTA members-only sales, strategy, and growth webinars.
+See the 2024 slate of HTA webinars here.

-• Sales: the HTA Budget Calculator educates, prequalifies, increases project sizes, increases the number of subsystems sold, causes consumers to shop around less, and validates your proposals.
+• Education & Sales: the HTA Budget Calculator educates, prequalifies, increases project sizes, increases the number of subsystems sold, causes consumers to shop around less, and validates your proposals.
 It may be embedded in your website.
+You never need to ask for a client's budget again.
+It is embedded on the NAHB's website for use by custom builders, too.

-• Efficiency: revamping your sales process the HTA way speeds time to close and lessens or eliminates the need for value engineering.
+• Efficiency: Revamping your sales process with the HTA method reduces the time it takes to close the sale and lessens or eliminates the need for value engineering.

 • Pride: HTA Certification instills a sense of pride in the entire staff.
 Prove to your staff that your company really is amongst the best in the business.